code-423n4/2023-01-drips-findings/data/paspe-Q.md

 ## Recommended Mitigation Steps

-Get the length of the mapping and take the last element and replace it.
+The best practice is to remove the mapping slot and replace it with the last element.